-Prosecutors said he used that influence to benefit two private companies that paid him more than $300,000-worth of bribes in return.
-That included a $90,000-a-year job for his wife, Lisa, that involved minimal work.
+Prosecutors said he sold that influence to two private companies for more than $300,000-worth of bribes.
+That included a $90,000-a-year job for his wife Lisa that involved minimal work.

-Evidence at trial also showed that Percoco continued to flex his muscle on state matters even after he had supposedly left the government to work on the governor's campaign full-time.
+The prosecution also showed how Percoco continued to use his state office and flex his muscle even after he had supposedly resigned in 2014 to work on the governor's campaign full-time.

 One co-defendant, Syracuse's COR Development founder Steven Aiello, was convicted on one of three counts; his partner Joe Gerardi was not guilty on all counts; and the jury deadlocked on two counts against energy company executive Braith Kelly.